Manderby/NALib/readme.txt

 This project has so far not been designed with a community in mind, as it has been used as a private engineering code collection.
 Therefore, be gentle and patient.
 You may send suggestions, I don't get mad if you ask.
-But don't expect me to rejoye if you bombard me with fundamental quirks.
-This has always been and shall remain a professional engineering code collection.
+But don't expect me to rejoye if you bombard me.